South Riding Board of Directors, 2024

 Under the Proprietary’s bylaws, at least ten percent of South Riding property owners must cast votes to achieve a quorum.
 If a quorum is not achieved, the Board of Directors cannot seat new members or perform official work, and the meeting will be recessed for up to a month.
 When the meeting resumes, the quorum requirement drops to only five percent.
 The meeting may then be repeatedly recessed and resumed until a quorum is achieved.

 Compulsory HOAs are established by the developers of a planned communities.
-Those who wish to buy property in the neighborhood must accept the HOA “disclosure” or “covenant” as a condition the of purchase.
+Those who wish to buy property in the neighborhood must accept the HOA “disclosure” or “covenant” as a condition of the purchase.
 The terms include a requirement that the same disclosures must be included if the property is later sold, effectively creating a permanent or semi-permanent de facto government.
 HOAs typically provide community services and amenities, but also impose significant restrictions on the use and maintenance of residents’ private property.

 The right to property is one of the three fundamental human rights.
 It cannot be signed-away by contract.
 Additionally, de facto governments are bound by the same constitutional limits on government that “real” governments are.
 In Virginia, the right to property is explicitly acknowledged as “fundamental.”
 In Virginia and the rest of the United States, citizens may not be deprived of their property without due process of law (cf. Constitution of Virginia, Article 1, Section 11 and U.S. Constitution, Amendments, Article V).